4insyde/spring-boot-starter-flink-statefun/README.md

 ### Summary

-We've created the Stateful Function that can handle several events(IncrementEvent, DecrementEvent), moreover our function is a Spring bean and part of Spring's context, therefore we can use all Spring features for this bean.
+We've created the Stateful Function that can handle several events(`IncrementEvent`, `DecrementEvent`), moreover our function is a Spring bean and part of Spring's context, therefore we can use all Spring features for this bean.

 ### Alternative type declaration